d9pouces/Moneta/doc/source/installation.rst

 You should easily adapt it on a different Linux or Unix flavor.

 Like many Python packages, you can use several methods to install Moneta.
-Of course you can install it from source, but the preferred way is to install it as a standard Python package, via pip.
+Of course you can install it from source, but the preferred way is to install it as a standard Python self, via pip.

 Upgrading